macCesar/purgeTSS/docs/configuring-guide.md

 - `purge.mode.options.safelist` List of classes and Ti Elements that you want to keep regardless of the purge mode or whether or not they are included in your XML files.

 ### Large safelist?
-If you need to keep a very large list, you can create a CommonJS module with an array of all the styles and require it in `config.js` like this:
+If you need to keep a very large list of classes and elements, you can create a CommonJS module with an array of all the styles and require it in `config.js` like this:

 ```javascript
 // ./purgetss/config.js
 module.exports = {